bitaxeorg/ultraHex/readme.md

 - The recommended heatsink is not anodized and very conductive on all surfaces.
 This _should_ be OK as the ASIC tops are not known to be conductive, but this needs some more investigation.

 ## Revision List
-- v304 is a work in progress, some capacitor changes, additional features
+- v304 has a few new minor features, but it has a problem with the Vcore output capacitance.
 - v303 has some improvements in the layout and the 33R inline resistors have been removed.
 - V302 is the current working version of this board.
 If you want to build this, pull down this git tag.
 - V301 does not work, the power supply maintains voltage, but overheats in a drastic way